henriquedavid/DataScienceHomeWork/README.md

 # Data Science Homework

-This is an activity about analyse data.
+This is an activity about data analysis.